cryotools/matilda/README.md

 ## License

-This project is licensed under the HU Berlin License.
+This project is licensed under the MIT License.

 ### References